JuhlinF/pushup-challenge/README.md

 - Set your own end goal amount (if not 50k)
 - Add "backlog" entries, i.e. set date (& time?) for the entry.
 - Option to record sets and reps, not only total reps, for an entry.

+- Use sqlite in lieu of Postgres?
+- Use HTMX
+- Use django-components?

+## FIXME
+- Require user to be logged in to log push-ups (in pushuplog.views.home)
+    - Make pushuplog.models.PushupLogEntry.user non-nullable

 ## Documentation